 In 1983, after decades of steady deterioration, British writer and theologian John Hull became totally blind.
 To help him make sense of the upheaval in his life, he began documenting his experiences on audio cassette.
-He eventually amassed a remarkable archive (and eventual publication) that renowned neurologist Oliver Sacks called “The most precise, deep and beautiful account of blindness I have ever read.”
+He amassed a remarkable archive (and eventual publication) that renowned neurologist Oliver Sacks called “The most precise, deep and beautiful account of blindness I have ever read.”

-In James Spinney and Peter Middleton’s debut nonfiction feature film, Notes on Blindness, and their Emmy winning short of the same name which preceded it, actors portray Hull and his family, their mouths synched to the voices of the original recordings.
-Stunning cinematography and textured sound are poetically woven together to illustrate the pain and wonder of Hull’s journey to ‘a world beyond sight’.
+In James Spinney and Peter Middleton’s debut nonfiction feature film, Notes on Blindness, and their Emmy winning short of the same name which preceded it, actors portray Hull and his family, and their mouths are synched to the voices of the original recordings.
+Stunning cinematography and textured sound are woven together to illustrate the pain and wonder of Hull’s journey to ‘a world beyond sight’.

 To Bridge the Divide

 The filmmakers write in their directors’ statement that they were inspired by Hull’s desire to “bridge the divide between blind and sighted experience” and “foster a common humanity.”
 They also note his emphasis that “blind people differ from one another as much as sighted people do,” and that his was “just one voice.”